 Soliciting and Selling

 General solicitation of money, services, or products is not permitted on campus.
-Violations should be reported to a Campus Life staff member or security.
+Violations should be reported to a Campus Life staff member or Public Safety.
 Organizations wishing to solicit support from the college community must obtain permission from the Office of Student Development.
 The complete solicitation policy is available in the Office of Student Development, Le Fer 125.

-In response to growing concerns expressed by various staff and faculty the President's Cabinet decided to review current practices of fundraising both on campus and in the external communities.
+In response to growing concerns expressed by various staff and faculty the President’s Cabinet decided to review current practices of fundraising both on campus and in the external communities.
 The concerns fall into two very distinct areas.
 First, it is apparent from current practices that numerous campus groups throughout the year are seeking funding in the form of monies or goods from many local businesses.
-Apart from being approached many times in the name of SMWC these local businesses are also the contacts that the Development staff seek out for major gifts.
+Apart from being approached many times in the name of SMWC these local businesses are also the contacts that the Advancement staff seek out for major gifts.
 Clearly, the college must take a more active role in determining what businesses and when those businesses should be approached for support.
 The reputation of the college must be protected and the college has a responsibility to be good stewards of the relationships that have been cultivated in the local community.

 Secondly, members of the college community have expressed their concerns over the number of instances that they are asked to support various charitable causes in the name of the college via all college emails, voicemails, and postings.
 While it is recognized that the members of this community are extremely generous and that every individual can choose to support whatever cause they wish, it is apparent that many feel that they are being solicited too often.
 The college must be sensitive to this issue to minimize the financial impact on those that may feel pressured to support a particular cause.
 The college must acknowledge those organizations that are sponsored and supported by the college and therefore may utilize the communications network.
 Further, the college should ensure that funding is set aside to finance some of the needs of appropriate campus organizations that have been fundraising in the past.
 The benchmark for this funding should be whether or not the group/organization is officially representing the college or that the group provides a specific service to others that is in keeping with the mission of the college.